16

 🤦🏻♂️ <-- this emoji is 17 bytes long but it is only 2 spaces wide

 ⸻ this is the triple em-dash.
 Fear no longer that AGI has stolen your sword.
-It is three bytes long but prints as a single character in the terminal. kinda lame
+It is only three bytes long.
+It's pretty long in the browser but only prints one-space wide in the terminal. kinda lame

 So from these examples we can see that doing